 Transcripts are issued by the VP of Educational Operations upon receipt of the online Transcript Request Form along with fee payment.
-Transcripts will not be issued to any student who has an outstanding obligation to the University.
+Transcripts or a diploma will not be issued to any student who has an outstanding financial obligation to the University.